Faculty and Staff

 B. A. in anthropology (Smith College, 1975).
 In May 2011, she won the URI Diversity Award for Faculty Excellence.
 She has designed three new courses at URI-"Race, Class, and Sexuality Seen Through Literature"; "Violence and Nonviolence in Theory and Fiction: Feminist Alternatives"; and "Women Writing Their Lives."
 She also teaches Feminist Theory and Methodology, with an emphasis on narrative, film, medicine, and law, Critical Issues in Feminist Scholarship, and Introduction to Women's Studies.
 Her essay,"DES and Diflucan: Pharmaceutical Marketing Choices--Why Women Should Take Heed," was published in (Re)Interpretations: The Shapes of Justice in Women's Experience (2009).
 "The Politics of Data: Gender Bias and Border Mentality in the EEOC Job Category Compliance Chart and How Transnational Gender Mainstreaming Can Offer Best Practices for Change" was published in Wagadu, Journal of Transnational Women's and Gender Studies (2011).
 Jody is also on the faculty of the brief residency M.F.A. in Writing Program at Spalding University in Louisville, Kentucky.
 Her story collection, Remember Love, was published by Fleur-de-Lis Press in 2008.
 Her stories have been published in Michigan Quarterly Review, Fugue, Confrontation, Thema, and the Louisville Review.

-Donna M. Hughes holds the Eleanor M. and Oscar M. Carlson Chair of Gender & Women's Studies.
-A leading international researcher on trafficking of women and children, she has a Ph.D. in in Genetics from Penn State.
+Donna M. Hughes holds the Eleanor M. and Oscar M. Carlson Chair in Women's Studies.
+She a leading international researcher on trafficking of women and children.
 She has completed research on the trafficking of women and girls for sexual exploitation in the United States, Russia, Ukraine, and Korea and also does research and writing on women's rights.
-In December 2010, she was named the winner of the Josephine Butler Abolitionist Award for Policy for her work as founder of DIGNITY and her work in Rhode Island to criminalize prostitution.
+She is the co-editor, with Claire M. Roche, of Making the Harm Visible: Global Sexual Exploitation of Women and Girls, Speaking Out and Providing Services (1999).
+She is also the co-editor, with James R. Stoner, of The Social Costs of Pornography: A Collection of Papers (2010).
+In December 2010, she was named the winner of the Josephine Butler Abolitionist Award for Policy for her work as founder of DIGNITY and her work "challenging the status quo and creating new abolitionist policy or approach ti sex trafficking in the United States."
+In May 2010, she received the University of Rhode Island Annual Research Award.
 Her topic areas include: violence, slavery, sexual exploitation, Islamic fundamentalism, and women's organized resistance to violence and exploitation.
 She also works on issues related to women, science and technology.

 Karen Stein received her Ph.D. from the University of Connecticut.
 She teaches in the English Department and Gender and Women’s Studies Program at the University of Rhode Island.
 She publishes on contemporary North American women writers, especially Margaret Atwood and Toni Morrison.
 She is especially interested in the ways that contemporary women writers inflect Gothic themes and motifs.
 On two occasions, Professor Stein was honored with the Woman of the Year award: in 1993 from the URI Association of Professional and Academic Women, and in 2007 from the Rhode Island Commission on Women.
 She has written two books: Margaret Atwood Revisited, published by Twayne in 1999 Reading, Learning, Teaching Toni Morrison, published by Peter Lang in 2009.
 Her most recent publications are: “It’s About Time: Temporal Dimensions in Margaret Atwood’s Life Before Man” in Once Upon a Time: Myth, Fairy Tales and Legends in Margaret Atwood's Writings, edited by Sarah Appleton, Cambridge Scholars Press 2008, pp. 95-113.
 “The Cleavage Commotion: How the Press Covered Senator Hillary Clinton’s Campaign,” in Cracked but Not Shattered: Hillary Rodham Clinton's Unsuccessful Campaign for the Presidency ed.
 Ted Sheckels, Rowman and Littlefield, 2009, pp. 173-187.
 In Press: “Problematic Paradice: Margaret Atwood’s Oryx and Crake,” in Margaret Atwood: The Robber Bride, The Blind Assassin and Oryx and Crake, ed J. Brooks Bouson, Continuum Press.
 She currently has a contract for the book she is writing on Rachel Carlson.